 In this article, we’ll cover some of the most common things both buyers and sellers look for when choosing a real estate agent.

-Real estate is serious business that involves a lot of time and money.
+Real estate is a serious business that involves a lot of time and money.
 That is why buyers and sellers look for someone with years of experience.
-Most agents possess the skills and market knowledgeable, but clients are generally more drawn to agents with a good track record and proven success.
+Most agents possess the skills and market knowledge, but clients are generally more drawn to agents with a good track record and proven success.

 Sellers want to make sure their agent can stoke the interest of buyers and sell the property for top dollar.
 Buyers, meanwhile, want an experienced agent who can find them the right property at the right price.

 If you’re willing to spend your life’s savings and go into debt just to buy a house, then you must find an agent you can trust.
 The same is true when you want to sell your house – get an agent who will respect your emotional attachment to a place that holds valuable memories but be clear-eyed enough to cut you the best possible deal.

 Check out their credentials before you sign up and, as important, what their past clients have to say about them.
 You can ask a potential agent to provide you with the names of past clients.
 Or, you can look up their ratings online.
 Zero in on an agent with a reputation for being honest and dependable, someone who sets realistic expectations and provides the facts without sugarcoating anything.

 The real estate buying and selling process can be overwhelming, especially for new clients.
 Besides finding the right real estate agent, buyers and sellers also want someone with a solid network.
 Lawyers, home inspectors, contractors, and mortgage specialists are some allied professionals who can help you.
 If an agent can provide useful contacts, then clients are more likely to make the hire.